 Frequently Asked Questions

 Yes, OHSU employees can volunteer.
-However, employees will be assigned outside of their department of employment
+However, employees will be assigned outside of their department of employment and may be subject to a Position Description review by OVV.

 We will send an invitation to our monthly New Volunteer Orientation within 2-3 weeks.
 You will receive more information at the orientation regarding your next steps.
 See an overview of the volunteer onboarding process.